bashleigh/GPIO/README.md

     }
 ```

 The manager maps your named connections as parameters as shown above.
-When reading pins we canuse the same method with the parameters to get the result
+When reading pins we can use the same method with the parameters to get the result

 ```php
     public function index(GPIOManager $manager)